 #25 – Museu Picasso

-Why it’s so awesome: You might not expect to see a museum dedicated to Picasso’s work in Barcelona, after all he was from Malaga.
+Why it’s so awesome: You might not expect to see a museum dedicated to Picasso’s work in Barcelona, after all, he was from Malaga.
 But Picasso apprenticed in Barcelona and did some of his earliest works in the city.
-This museum shows a lot of examples of this work all the way up to his Blue Period, so you’ll be able to get a deeper appreciation and understanding of his early genius.
+The Picasso museum shows a lot of examples of this work all the way up to his Blue Period, so you’ll be able to get a deeper appreciation and understanding of his early genius.

 #26 – Manzana de la Discordia